Celtics vs. Hawks: Betting Trends, Record ATS, Home/Road Splits

 Celtics vs. Hawks: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Boston Celtics are 5.5-point favorites heading into Game 4 of the opening round of the NBA Playoffs against the Atlanta Hawks at State Farm Arena on Sunday, starting at 7:00 PM ET on TNT, BSSE, and NBCS-BOS.
-The Celtics hold a 2-1 series lead.
-The matchup has a point total of 231.5.
+The Boston Celtics are 13.5-point favorites heading into a decisive Game 5 of the opening round of the NBA Playoffs against the Atlanta Hawks at TD Garden on Tuesday, starting at 7:30 PM ET on TNT, NBCS-BOS, and BSSE.
+The Celtics have a 3-1 lead in the series.
+The matchup's point total is 229.5.

 Celtics vs. Hawks Odds & Info